Anna Laurens Dawes: Professional life and activism

 Despite her lack of a formal education, Anna Dawes began a successful career as a writer at the age of twenty, joining her father in Washington D.C.
 There, she became a correspondent for the Springfield Republican, the Boston Congregationalist, and the Christian Union.

 Dawes spent much of her life assisting her father in Washington, serving as his private secretary.
 This allowed her to meet many of the presidents and other political figures up until her father's death in 1903.
 Political in her own right, Anna Dawes belonged to many women's groups and was very active in political groups that piqued her interest, especially those that pertained to women's education (later becoming a trustee of Smith College from 1889-1896).
 This included groups like the Wednesday Morning Club, which Dawes established in 1879 and served as president for sixty years.
 In 1883, she secured governmental aid for the Leif exposition to search for Major General A. W. Greely, who had been missing in the Arctic for three years.
-She was also the vice-president of the Massachusetts State Suffrage Society.
+She was also the vice-president of the Massachusetts State Anti-Suffrage Society.
 Dawes served on the board of the Chicago Columbian Exposition of 1892-1894, as well as the St. Louis Exposition of 1902-1904.